Eighth Annual Free Elementary School Tour, grades 2-4

 With a magic remote.

+Written by Rachel Bublitz.
 Featuring two casts: Talia Heiss & Melissa Salguero and Tyson Baker & Benjamin Young.
+Coloring pages designed by Katherine Jelte (layout by Aaron Swenson).
+Sound design by Cheryl Ann Cluff.
 Directed by Jerry Rapier.

-Email Education Coordinator Sharah Meservy to (virtually) bring PRESENTING: SUPER CAT & REPTILE ROBOT to your classroom.
-Core Standards details and full study guide coming July 31, 2020.
+Email Education Coordinator Sharah Meservy to bring PRESENTING: SUPER CAT & REPTILE ROBOT (virtually) to your classroom or living room.

 Our seventh annual Free Elementary School Tour, grades K-3, October 2019-May 2021